Skip to content

 env:

-For ephemeral test clusters in CI, combine --config with --ttl as a safety net:
+For ephemeral test or preview clusters, combine --config with --ttl as a safety net:

 Terminal window